phpandroidgladiator/todoist-api/source/includes/_workflow.md

 Parameter | Description
 --------- | -----------
-api_token | User's API token (returned on successful login).
+token | User's API token (returned on successful login).
 Else the session cookie is used. seq_no | Sequence number.
 On the initial request you should pass `0`.
 On all other requests you should pass the last `seq_no` you received from the server.

 ### Optional parameters